jluttine/rofi-power-menu/README.md

                      if the choice wouldn't require confirmation by default.
                      Available choices are lockscreen, logout, suspend,
                      hibernate, reboot and shutdown.
+  --[no-]symbols     Show Unicode symbols or not.
+Requires a font with support
-  -h,--help          Show this help text.
+                     for the symbols.
+Use, for instance, fonts from the Nerdfonts collection.
+By default, they are shown -h,--help          Show this help text.
 ```